falbav/falbav.github.io/_research/research-pregDR.md

 # Introduction

 Teenage pregnancy is considered a persistent development challenge in several low-income countries despite the technological advances in modern contraceptive methods and their availability.
 Our project "Raising a baby or raising your future?
 The effects of teenage pregnancy on educational choices" aims to understand the dynamics of teenage pregnancy, and in particular its determinants and risk factors among young Dominicans.
 We conducted field work activities during July 2017.

-Rhe results of this fieldwork allowed us to:
+The results of this fieldwork allowed us to:
 (i) assess the extent to which girls were informed about sexual relations, contraceptive use and the quality of information they receive.
 (ii) assess the extent to which the absence of life goals and aspirations can lead to teenagers to plan a pregnancy and (iii) identify barriers to access to contraceptive methods such as lack of knowledge, supply, shame, fear or cultural attitudes.
 We gathered this information through qualitative interviews with female students and former female students who dropout due to a pregnancy.